discus-lang/ddc/doc/sphinx/disciple/source/section/02-Development.rst

 * The trac site http://disciple.ouroborus.net hosts the development wiki and bug tracker.

+* The development blog http://disciple-devel.blogspot.com.au has some stories to tell.

 * Ask questions on the ​mailing list http://groups.google.com/group/disciple-cafe.

 * or on the #disciplined channel on the freenode IRC network http://freenode.net.